 Vallecitos de los Indios from south rim.
 35 48.670N 106 37.247W

-The first frame begins with the caldera rim to the west, which is Otowi Formation forming tent rocks in the foreground.
+The panorama begins with the caldera rim immediately to the west, which is Otowi Formation forming tent rocks in the foreground.
 The distant mesa with prominent cliffs of Tshirege Member, Bandelier Tuff, is Virgin Mesa on the west side of Cañon de San Diego The red beds beneath, at the confluence of Vallecitos de los Indios and Cañon de San Diego, are Permian red beds of the Abo Formation.
 The grey outcrop just visible at the bottom of the canyon at the confluence is Battleship Rock.

 The rim continues west towards Battleship Rock.
 We've seen this